 Crawler traps hurt a crawler’s ability to explore your website, hurting the crawling- and indexing process and ultimately your rankings.

-In SEO, “crawler traps” are a structural issue within a website that that causes crawlers to find a virtually infinite number of irrelevant URLs.
+In SEO, “crawler traps” are a structural issue within a website that causes crawlers to find a virtually infinite number of irrelevant URLs.
 In theory, crawlers could get stuck in one part of a website and never finish crawling these irrelevant URLs.
 That’s why we call it a “crawl” trap.

 Crawler traps are sometimes also referred to as “spider traps.”